-This teacher edition can serve as your support as you guide and evaluate your student's work.
+If you are homeschooling independently, this teacher edition can serve as your support as you guide and evaluate your student's work.
 When a student gets a factual answer wrong, you can share the correct answer and address any underlying misconceptions.
 The focus should always be on the learning process rather than on a sense of judgment.
 Several incorrect answers related to a particular topic point to an area the student will benefit from revisiting.